 Twin Cities, Gemini

-They were following the two girls—the four men and one woman, that was.
+They were following the two girls—the four men and one woman.
 Down into an alleyway.
-The girls didn’t seem to notice, attention focused on distributing the weight of the cargo box held between them evenly.
+The girls didn’t seem to notice, their attention solely focused on distributing the weight of the cargo box held between them evenly.

 Shrouded in darkness, Omicron watched the stalk from the fire escape attached to one of the apartment buildings lining the alley.

-“Hey, what are two pretty girls like you doing out here so late?” one of the four men called out to them.
+“Hey, what are two pretty girls like you doing out here so late?” one of the four men suddenly called out to the girls.
 It seemed as if he was the ringleader.
 He was certainly dressed like one.
 Gold chains gleamed from his neck, and his suit looked blemishless.
 Not one for subtlety of words nor appearance, it seemed.

-The two girls froze and exchanged looks before they set down their cargo box gently and turned to face the five who were now forming a ring around them.
+The two girls froze and exchanged looks before they set down their cargo box and turned to face the five who formed a ring around them.

 “W-We’re just passing through,” the braver of the two stammered as she stepped in front of the other.
 “We don’t want any trouble.”